-In this edition, we spotlight the recent boom in special purpose acquisition company (SPAC) transactions and highlight emerging themes relative to stakeholder demands for Environmental, Social and Corporate Governance (ESG) reporting.
-This issue also includes considerations relative to the new convertible debt accounting standard (ASU 2020-06), observations from the December AICPA conference, TMT sector trends in M&A and capital markets, and SEC comment letter trends.
+In this edition, we spotlight accounting for warrants issued in a special purpose acquisition company (SPAC) transaction and highlight emerging hot topics relative to current FASB projects on accounting for acquired revenue contracts and subsequent accounting for goodwill.
+This issue also includes our observations related to trends in human capital disclosures, TMT sector trends in M&A and capital markets, and SEC comment letter trends.

-The SEC recently introduced new disclosure requirements designed to provide stakeholders insight into human capital — from the operating model, to talent planning, learning and innovation, employee experience and work environment.
-The disclosures may help stakeholders evaluate whether a business has the right workforce to meet immediate and emerging business challenges and the nature and magnitude of the related investments.
-This report discusses the required disclosures.
+The SEC introduced revised disclosure requirements in August 2020 designed to provide stakeholders insight into human capital.
+This includes the operating model, talent planning, learning and innovation, employee experience and work environment.
+These disclosures may help stakeholders evaluate whether a business has the right workforce to meet immediate and emerging business challenges and the nature and magnitude of the related investments.
+This report digs deeper into the human capital trends.

 This report includes a summary of the FASB's accounting standard updates and effective dates for private and public companies.